Absence of log correction in entropy of large black holes: Abstract

 \section{Abstract}

-Earlier calculations of black hole entropy in loop quantum gravity have led to a dominant term proportional to the area, but there was a correction involving the logarithm of the area.
-We find however that calculations yield an entropy proportional to the area eigenvalue with no such correction if the area eigenvalue is taken to be much larger than the classical area.
+Earlier calculations of black hole entropy in loop quantum gravity led to a dominant term proportional to the area, but there was a correction involving the logarithm of the area, the Chern-Simons level being assumed to be large.
+We find that the calculations yield an entropy proportional to the area eigenvalue with no such correction if the Chern-Simons level is finite, so that the area eigenvalue can be relatively large.